 Moreover, Kantorovich formulated an infinite-dimension analog of optimal transport problem \eqref{def:optimaltransport} between probability measures $\mu \in \mathcal P(X)$ and $\nu \in \mathcal P (Y)$ under transportation cost function $c(x,y)$

 where Here $T_{\X\#}$ and $T_{\Y\#}$ are the push-forwards.
-Furthermore, the replacement of Monge maps by couplings and infinite-dimension formulation of optimal transport allowed Kantorovich and G. S. Rubinstein to introduce Kantorovich--Rubinstein distance in the space of probability measures.
-Nowadays, it is often called Wasserstein distance.
+Furthermore, the replacement of Monge's maps by couplings and infinite-dimension formulation of optimal transport allowed Kantorovich and G. S. Rubinstein to introduce Kantorovich--Rubinstein distance in the space of probability measures.
+Nowadays, it is often referred to as Wasserstein distance.
 Namely, $\rho$-Wasserstein distance ($\rho\geq 1$) between probability measures $\mu, \nu \in \mathcal P (X)$ is defined as follows

 where it was assumed that $\X=\Y$ and $c(x,y) =\mathtt d(x,y)^\rho$ is a distance on $\X$.